BenF99/Twitter-NFN-Detector/README.md

 # Twitter-NFN-Detector

-**A Final Year Project at university that provides a system to detecting neural fake news/machine-generated Text on Twitter.**
+**A project created during my final year at university that provides a system to detect neural fake news/machine-generated Text on Twitter.**

 <!-- TABLE OF CONTENTS -->
 <details open="open">